 We’re just back from a quick visit to St. Petersburg, Russia, where I had a chance to visit with Dr. Julia Lajus, a historian of science at European University.
 We had a long talk about the history of fisheries science in the North Pacific Ocean and how the development of this science involved not only American scientists, but Soviet and Japanese scientists as well.
 It’s an important story and we’re both interested in finding out more.

-I was happy to get back to Munich and find this short biography that Dr. Donald Gunderson has written about my friend and mentor, Jergen Westrheim.
+I was happy to get back to the Rachel Carson Center in Munich and find this short biography that Dr. Donald Gunderson has written about our friend and mentor, Jergen Westrheim.
 I’d like to thank Don and his friend, Bob Hitz, for taking the time to jot down their thoughts on the importance of Jergen’s work.
 If we’re going to tell the story of the development of fishing and fisheries science in the North Pacific, we need the memories of people like Don, Bob and Lee Alverson.
-Don is the author of an important book, The Rockfish’s Warning, a sysnthesis of his research and teaching at the School of Fisheries at the University of Washington.
+Don is the author of an important book, The Rockfish’s Warning, a synthesis of his research and teaching at the School of Fisheries at the University of Washington.

 While Julius Phillips had developed a taxonomic key for Pacific rockfish, and carried out pioneering work on the life history of California rockfish, few people could even tell them apart when I started my first job with the Washington Department of Fisheries in 1966.
 Phillips’ key was difficult to use, and although Bob Hitz had recently (1965) published a field identification guide for northeastern Pacific rockfish, most marine biologists still found it difficult to tell them apart at sea.